-The 30th Annual Conference on Learning Theory (COLT 2017) will take place in Amsterdam, the Netherlands, on July 7-10, 2017 (with a welcome reception on the 6th)
+The 30th Annual Conference on Learning Theory (COLT 2017) will take place in Amsterdam, the Netherlands, on July 7-10, 2017 (with a welcome reception and ManfredFest on the 6th)

 We invite submissions of papers addressing theoretical aspects of machine learning and related topics.
 We strongly support a broad definition of learning theory, including, but not limited to:

 - Design and analysis of learning algorithms

 - Learning with large-scale datasets

 - Planning and control, including reinforcement learning